F.A.Q

-I just stumbled upon this website…steel bending look interesting, but I have a few questions before I take the plunge.
+I just stumbled upon this website…steel bending looks interesting, but I have a few questions before I take the plunge.
 Can I talk to a live human?

 What is the layman’s definition of short steel bending?